NBA disciplines security guard from Durant-Tucker skirmish - WTMJ

 AP Sports Writer

 MILWAUKEE (AP) — The NBA has disciplined the Brooklyn Nets security guard who went on the Fiserv Forum court and appeared to shove P.J.
-Tucker during a confrontation between the Milwaukee forward and Nets star Kevin Durant on Thursday.
+Tucker during a confrontation between the Milwaukee forward and Nets star Kevin Durant on Thursday night.

 NBA officials said the security guard wouldn’t be assigned to any of the remaining games in Milwaukee during the second-round playoff series between the Bucks and Nets.
 He won’t be assigned to the court area for the second-round games in Brooklyn.